bekk/bekk-christmas/post/talks/visualization-to-cope-with-stage-fright-part-1.md

   comfortable when left unexposed.

   12 years ago I started working at Bekk.
-Here I came across a coach that shared a few visualization techniques with me to help me cope with my anxiety when being on stage, in the spotlight.
+Here I came across a coach that shared a few visualization techniques with me to help me cope with my anxiety when being on stage, being in the spotlight.

   I have used these techniques several times, and especially when preparing for important presentations, for example competency days for the whole company or big conferences like JavaZone.
 Today I want to share the first technique with you!
 I call it **The cinema** 🎥